Advocacy and Outreach

 Small, simple behavior changes have huge impacts on water quality.
 Properly maintaining your septic system, landscaping with the river in mind, and cleaning your boat or waders after each use will protect the Gallatin from excess nutrients, harmful chemicals, and aquatic invasive species.
 Check out our educational resources and learn how you can lead a trout-friendly life.

-Fly fishing is a lifelong activity, which can be used as a powerful tool for educating students about river ecology and water quality.
+Fly fishing is a lifelong activity that can be used as a powerful tool for educating students about river ecology and water quality.
 The Task Force and Big Sky Community Organization started a youth fly fishing camp to provide an affordable opportunity for Big Sky locals and visitors to learn to fly fish.
 The mission of the Hooked on the Gallatin: Youth Fly Fishing Camp is to inspire a lifelong passion for fly fishing and river conservation.

 Advocacy and Outreach News